gatsbyjs/gatsby/docs/docs/optimizing-site-performance-with-guessjs.md

 title: Optimizing Site Performance with Guess.js
 ---

-Pre-loading resources is a great way to improve application performance.
-However, pre-loading everything on a page can waste bandwidth.
+Preloading resources is a great way to improve application performance.
+However, preloading everything on a page can waste bandwidth.
 This is especially true for mobile phone users who may have limited data and bandwidth.
-So how do you know which resources to pre-load?
+So how do you know which resources to preload?
 Is it just a guessing game?
 Not anymore.

 ## Introducing Guess.js

-By leveraging Google Analytics data and machine learning, [Guess.js](https://github.com/guess-js/guess) is able determine which pages a user is most likely to navigate to from the current page and only pre-load those resources.
+By leveraging Google Analytics data and machine learning, [Guess.js](https://github.com/guess-js/guess) is able determine which pages a user is most likely to navigate to from the current page and only preload those resources.
 Thus, there are fewer network requests which improves performance on slower networks.

 ## How does it work?